rss2025-9/final_challenge2025/README.md

 The `manual_assist` is the number of maneuvers (counted individually for turning a corner, stopping before a light, resetting a car, etc.) that required manual teleop intervention.
 10 points will be docked for each assist.

-`incorrect_parts` will be the number of decoy parts picked up (in place of the real component).
-This has a maximum penalty of 20 points.

-The formula for calculating score and penalty values may change for fairness (Penalties may be decreased in severity for a clearly functioning solution, for example).
+The formula for calculating score and penalty values may change for fairness (penalties may be decreased in severity for a clearly functioning solution, for example).

 ### Part B: Race to the Moon

 Part B is worth 35% of your Final Challenge technical grade.
 Your grade will be calculated based on the time your car takes to drive around the track (`best_race_split`, in seconds) as follows:

   `Part B grade = min(100 + (50 - best_race_split), 110) - penalties`

 Where `penalties` is calculated as follows:

   `penalties = 15 * num_collisions + 5 * num_lane_line_breaches + 5 * num_long_breaches`

-And `num_lane_line_breaches` is the number of times the car drives outside of either lane line, and `num_long_breaches` is the number of times the car has driven outside of its lane and stayed outside of the lane for greater than 3 seconds.
+`num_lane_line_breaches` is the number of times the car drives outside of either lane line, and `num_long_breaches` is the number of times the car has driven outside of its lane and stayed outside of the lane for greater than 3 seconds.

 As you can see from this grading scheme, it is possible to receive bonus points for a very fast and precise solution.
 The **maximum speed of your car should be capped at 4 m/s**; you should be able to get full points (with bonus!) with a good controller.
 You should, above all, prioritize avoiding collisions, and if your car leaves its lane, it should quickly recover.
 More information about race day can be found below in this handout.